 It's your responsibility to make sure that all anticipated FA credits become actual FA credits by applying on time and completing all steps required to be authorized to receive your aid.
 We won't remove any late charges on your student account because you didn't file for financial aid on time.
 You may be subject to enrollment cancellation if fees are not paid or otherwise resolved by the fee due date.

 ►How can I allow my parents or others to pay my bills?
 If you would like a parent or other responsible party to receive billing notices and access the payment center you can setup a login for them on the Your Account page under Parent PINs.
-When a statement is ready to view, each of you will receive an email notification and they will have access to make payments to your student account.
+When a statement is ready to view, each of you will receive an email notification and have access to make payments to your student account.
 This does not allow that person access to your grades, email or other student information protected under FERPA.

 ►What is FERPA?
 FERPA is the Family Educational Rights and Privacy Act (1974).
 It establishes rules governing the disclosure of student information to parties other than the student without the student's written consent.
-Complete the Authorization to Release Information form to designate what information & to whom you will allow CMA to release your private information.
+Complete the Authorization to Release Information form to designate what information & to whom you will allow CSUM to release your private information.